wilsonmar/wilsonmar.github.io/_posts/2016-08-22-mac-osx-terminal.md

 <li> Check on <strong>New Terminal at Folder</strong>.</li>
 <li> Close the dialog by clicking the red dot at the upper left corner.</li>
 </ol>

+## Return to Terminal

+To return to the Terminal from any other program:

+   1. Hold down the <strong>command</strong> key down while pressing <strong>tab</strong> multiple times until Finder is highlighted in the pop-up list.

+   This would place you at your user Home directory.

 <a id="Keyboard"></a>
 <a id="ShortKeys"></a>